Thulana/docker_nodejs/README.md

 - Create a another dockerfile for a mysql database.
 - Deploy the mysql container.
 - Build and Run this container linking mysql container
+- change the database names, passwords and users according to ur need in index.js

 #docker build -t <image_name> .